 Competition among dropshippers grows tender and tender every year.
 More people have a shot at dropshipping: they buy courses, learn to create their own online stores, find trendy products, and launch effective advertising campaigns to promote them.
-As a result, growing competition makes the margin drop across the market, since the more the players, the less efficient every single ad.
+As a result, growing competition makes the margin drop across the market, since the more players, the less efficient every single ad is.
 And the product that only one dropshipper offered yesterday, is today offered by five or more virtual merchants.
-This makes dropshippers seek new ways to boost their profit margin and eventually win price wars with their rivals.
+This makes dropshippers seek new ways to boost their dropshipping store's profit margin and eventually win price wars with their rivals.

-One of such methods is cashback services—i.e., services that refund part of the amount spent on purchases from specific sellers.
+One such method is cashback services—i.e., services that refund part of the amount spent on purchases from specific sellers.

 Here's How It Works:

 - A supplier aspires to enhance the order flow and is ready to pay for leads that turn into buyers.
 The supplier pays the percentage of the amount that is agreed on beforehand.

 - A cashback service finds buyers (dropshippers in our case) and drives them to the supplier's website.
 The cashback service earns a commission, part of which it pays to the dropshippers as cashback.

 - The dropshipper buys the product using the cashback service and saves.

 Down the road, all three stakeholders are with again, since each of them successfully reaches the goals set.

 And here, the big task for a dropshipper is to choose a cashback service.
 Let's talk about the core aspects to check out when choosing one.

 1. Key Suppliers